GreptimeTeam/docs/docs/nightly/en/user-guide/log/write-log.md

 - `table`: The name of the table.
 - `pipeline_name`: The name of the [pipeline](./log-pipeline.md).

-## Body Data Format
+## Body data format

 The request body supports NDJSON and JSON Array formats, where each JSON object represents a log entry.

 ## Example

-Please refer to the "Writing Logs" section in the [Quick Start](quick-start.md#写入日志) guide for an example.
+Please refer to the "Writing Logs" section in the [Quick Start](quick-start.md#write-logs) guide for an example.